RobSJames/EBAME6/Nanopore sequencing tutorial.md

 You are now able to use the real human gut microbiome sample to udertake some of this tutorial at your own pace.
 The data set will be available for the remainder of the workshop.
 This data set is much more complex than the data sets provided today and has been downsampled for convenience.
 The data set is located in: ~/data/public/teachdata/ebame/Quince-data-2021/Quince_datasets/Rob_data/real_gutDS.gz

-## Extra visualisations using sansky plots in Pavian
+## Extra visualisations using sansky plots in Pavian and polishing with Racon

 <details><summary>SPOILER: Click for visualisation examples </summary>
 <p>